YSI 6150 ROX Dissolved Oxygen Sensor

 Integrated Wiping System

 The ROX optical sensor uses an integrated wiping system to provide anti-fouling in the most hostile environments.
 Durable mechanical features include a non-corroding titanium wiper shaft, replaceable wiper shaft seal, and a new switch controlled wiper parking system to prevent mis-parking.

 The ROX sensing system is based on the luminescence lifetime method.
 This method was chosen because it offers the most stable, repeatable and sensitive method for oxygen detection, thus reducing sensor drift and prolonging deployment times.

 YSI's optical DO membrane differs from the traditional electrochemical sensor membrane, requiring fewer steps for installation and less maintenance.
 ROX membranes will last for one year and are made of a durable material that is unlikely to be damaged in the field.
-The ROX sensor eliminates stirring dependency that was required of most traditional polarographic sensors.
+The ROX sensor eliminates stirring dependency.

 - Range: 0 to 500%; 0 to 50 mg/L

 - Accuracy (0 to 200%): +/-1% of reading or 1% air saturation, whichever is greater

 - Accuracy (200 to 500%): +/-15% of reading

 - Accuracy (0 to 20 mg/L): +/-0.1 mg/L or 1% of reading, whichever is greater